Samuel85/Heart_of_Darkness_RG-350/README.md

 - *_hod.mst .

 ## Improvements
-- Force Feedback
+- Force Feedback.
-- Fullscreen
+- Fullscreen.

 ## RG350
 The Opk file is locate inside of the build directory.